 I will never forget the night: I had just put my head down on the pillow.
 The day had been a fun – but it was also long and taxing, and a good night’s sleep was in order.
 Suddenly, the blaring sound of a bulldozer burst into the room.
 I bolted out of bed.
 I looked at my watch – it was 1 a.m.
 I charged over to the hotel window and pulled open the curtain.
-Across a small creek, there was a man outside who really was operating a bulldozer.
+Across a small creek, there was a man outside who was, well, operating a bulldozer.
 His family must love this, I thought.
 Upon closer inspection, I could see he was surrounded by his wife and young children.
 They almost looked as if they were going to a picnic later after the chore.
 I forgot to mention that the time and place was the month of June in Fairbanks, Alaska.
 The midnight sun was so blinding that I had to squint my eyes to see.
 I began to understand the real meaning of insomnia, and was ready to experience more of Alaska’s unique surprises, surprises that I still carry with me today.

 Alyeska – The Great Land

 A colleague in the cruise industry once said to me, ‘First you do all the other cruises, and then you do an Alaska Inside Passage cruise.
 She was right.
 With its pristine fjords, sweeping glaciers and endless snowcapped mountains, the Inside Passage is a tough act to follow.
 So what to do after having done that cruise – particularly when the cruise experience only wets your appetite for more Alaskan wonders?
 Well, an exploration of the state’s interior is the next logical step.
 With over 3,000 rivers and more than 5,000 glaciers, the state is one-fifth the size of the continental United States and two-and-one-half times the size of Texas.
 Vast expanses of wilderness encompass Alaska, with millions of acres of national parkland and wildlife refuges, much of which are accessible only by boat, train or plane.